oberon-lang/oberon-lang.github.io/_posts/2022-05-15-towards-exception-handling.md

 Pending:
 - If we had record literals, we could pass a record by value to RAISE(), without declaring a pointer to record and calling NEW().
-- What about non-local access and PCALL?
-Should it be supported?
 - If a proc called via PCALL which has VAR params throws an exception or calls a proc which raises an exception the state of the object handed in by VAR is random (CLR keeps all changes up to the RAISE, C goes back before the PCALL).